 Children with and without disabilities make progress, grow and develop.
 Preschool programs support and guide children as they take steps forward to goals that parents and teachers think are important.
-In 2005, the Office of Special Education Programs in the US Department of Education funded the Early Childhood Outcomes Center to help states develop a measurement process to gauge the effectiveness of special education programs based on the outcomes of children with disabilities as a result of receiving special education and related services.
+In 2005, the Office of Special Education Programs in the US Department of Education funded the Early Childhood Outcomes Center (resources now under ECTA) to help states develop a measurement process to gauge the effectiveness of special education programs based on the outcomes of children with disabilities as a result of receiving special education and related services.

 Understanding the three child outcomes and learning how to accurately measure a child's early childhood outcome performance is a key focus of Network training.
 Support and training is also available to expand teaching practices that facilitate young children's development and learning in the early childhood outcomes areas, particularly in social-emotional development, early literacy, embedded instruction and in developing and implementing functional Individualized Educational Programs (IEPs).
 For more information visit Early Childhood Outcomes Resources.

 NC Preschool Pyramid Model (formerly Social Emotional Foundations of Early Learning)